Marketplan.ioStarts at $9 per month

 Plans & Pricing

 There are four plans in total.
-The free plan allows up to 1 project and 5 plans and all the templates are included.
+The free Solo plan allows up to 1 project, 1 plan, and all the mini-apps are included with even the forecasting & projections.

-There is also an agency plan which lets you have unlimited team members and bumps up the traffic up to 500k page views.
+There is also an Agency plan which lets you have 15 team members and bumps up the traffic up to 50k page views.
 The agency plan also provides white labeling of the entire platform under your domain.
 Perfect for large agencies with a lot of clients.

-The agency plan provides huge value for money and quite simply an incredible deal.
+The agency plan provides huge value for money and quite simply an incredible deal starting at just $79 per month.
+You can always add more page views and users based on your requirements.

 There is live chat support and a very engaged and helpful Facebook group to resolve any issues.

 The response times were sometimes long, but for a young company, we can expect them to get better at it.

 The user interface could be more lively with brighter colors.